wmde/Diff/README.md

 * StrategicArrayComparer: Computes the difference between two arrays by comparing elements with a ValueComparer.
 * StrictArrayComparer: Does strict comparison of values and holds quantity into account.
 * OrderedArrayComparer: Since 0.9.
 Computes the difference between two ordered arrays by comparing elements with a ValueComparer.

+All classes part of the ArrayComparer component can be found in <code>includes/ArrayComparer</code>

 ## Examples